Biceps Tendinopathy Symptoms

 Biceps tendinopathy is rarely seen in isolation, as it often coexists with other shoulder pathologies, such as rotator cuff impingement syndrome, rotator cuff tears, labral tears, SLAP lesions, and shoulder osteoarthritis.

-The symptoms of biceps tendinopathy typically consist of:
+The symptoms of biceps tendinopathy typically consist of the following:

-• Pain in the region of the anterior shoulder, occasionally radiating down to the elbow.
+• Pain in the anterior shoulder region, occasionally radiating down to the elbow.

 • Pain resulting from overhead activities.